-UPDATE – Stop Loss Claim Deadline Extended.
-The deadline to claim Retroactive Stop Loss Special Pay has been extended to October 21, 2012.
+UPDATE – The Stop Loss Claim Deadline Has Expired.
+The deadline to claim Retroactive Stop Loss Special Pay was extended to October 21, 2012.
 That deadline has since expired.
 This article remains live on this website as a historical reference.

 Time is running out for servicemembers eligible for Retroactive Stop Loss Special Pay (RSLSP).
 Eligible recipients must submit an application for benefits by October 21, 2011 or miss out on the opportunity to receive benefits.
 Established by the 2009 War Supplemental Appropriations Act, RSLSP pays $500 per month or partial month that has been served in stop loss status.